Spotted owlet: Behavior

 This species is nocturnal but is often seen during the day.
 When disturbed from their daytime site, they bob their head and stare at intruders.
 Their presence can often be located by the small birds that mob the owlets while they are perching in a tree during daytime.The call is a harsh and loud churring and chuckling chirurr-chirurr-chirurr ending with a chirwak-chirwak and they call mainly during early dawn or just after sunset.

 The brain has a pineal gland, formerly thought to be absent in the owls.
 Birds show variation in the melatonin concentration between day and night.
 A high melatonin level is associated with sleep and low levels are associated with high alertness and foraging activity.
 Spotted owlets, however, show only a slightly lower melatonin concentration at night with a slight increase in the early afternoon.
 Other owls such as the barn owl show little day-night variation.
 Seasonal changes in glandular activity have been associated with environmental factors such as temperature and humidity.

 Feeding

 They hunt a variety of insects and small vertebrates.
 In Pakistan they have been found to take mostly insect prey.
 In the arid region of Jodhpur, they have been found to take more rodents (especially in the genus Mus and tend to avoid other rodents such as Tatera) prior to the breeding season.
 Bats, toads, small snakes such as Ramphotyphlops braminus have been noted.
 They may also take scorpions and molluscs.
-Nests near human habitations may show higher breeding success due to increased availability of rodents for feeding young.
+Nests near human habitations may show higher breeding success due to the increased availability of rodents for feeding young.